HP Developer Experience

 Impact

-- Over 400 APIs available, half of which at Gold status (fully usable without contacting the owner)
+• Over 400 APIs available, half of which at Gold status (fully integratable without contacting the owner)

-- 5% decrease in development time reported by software devs
+• 5% decrease in development time reported by software devs saving HP over $15 million annually

 Planning

-This project was developed using a Design Thinking methodology to understand the users of our product and their needs.
-Extensive background research was done internally to understand employee pain points, requests, and requirements to create achievable and measureable goals.
-I hosted multiple workshops with users and stakeholders to learn, ideate, and refine ideas.
-We defined goals and created "Dave Developer" as our persona, and he was divided into two sub-personas: the Consumer (content user) and the Publisher (content creator).
-Then I outlined a site map based on all the compiled research and brainstorming to begin prototyping.
+This project was guided by a Design Thinking methodology to deeply understand our users and their needs.
+Extensive internal research was conducted to identify employee pain points, gather feature requests, and define clear, measurable objectives.
+I facilitated multiple workshops with users and stakeholders to explore insights, generate ideas, and iterate on potential solutions.
+Based on this discovery phase, I developed the primary user persona, "Dave Developer," which was further segmented into two sub-personas: the Consumer (content user) and the Publisher (content creator).
+Using insights from research and ideation sessions, I then created a site map to establish the foundational structure and guide the prototyping phase.

 Landing Page